itsdfish/SequentialSamplingModels.jl/docs/src/stDDM.md

 ρ = 0.3
 ```

-### Diffusion Noise
+### Threshold
-Diffusion noise is the amount of within trial noise in the evidence accumulation process.
+The threshold α represents the amount of evidence required to make a decision.
 ```@example stDDM
-σ = 1.0
+α = 1.5
 ```

-### Time Step
+### Non-Decision Time
-The time step parameter $\Delta t$ is the precision of the discrete time approxmation.
+Non-decision time is an additive constant representing encoding and motor response time.
 ```@example stDDM
-Δt = .001
+τ = 0.30
 ```

 ### stDDM Constructor
 Now that values have been asigned to the parameters, we will pass them to `stDDM` to generate the model object.
 ```@example stDDM
-dist = stDDM(;ν, α, τ, s, z, η, ρ, σ, Δt)
+dist = stDDM(;ν, σ, s, z, η, ρ, α, τ,)
 ```

 ## Simulate Model